kevin-montrose/Cesil/README.md

 ## ITypeDescriber

 The two methods on `ITypeDescriber` (`EnumerateMembersToSerialize` and `EnumerateMembersToDeserialize`) are used to discover which members to de(serialize) on a type.
-The method `GetInstanceBuilder(TypeInfo)` is used to control how instances of a type are acquired during deserialization.
+The method `GetInstanceProvider(TypeInfo)` is used to control how instances of a type are acquired during deserialization.

 The default type describer (de)serializes public properties, honors `[DataMember]`, and looks for `ShouldSerializeXXX()` and `ResetXXX()` methods.